PureHolisticWellness lotus logoPureHolisticWellness

 Lean proteins: Poultry, various fish, tofu, and legumes are good sources of protein.
 These foods are good for the heart as they contain low saturated fat and cholesterol.

 Healthy fats: Include foods like avocados, almonds, seeds, and olive oil in your diet as sources of good fats.
-Add Omega-3 and omega-6 fatty acids, which are critical for heart and brain health as well as for lowering inflammation, are abundant in these fats.
+Omega-3 and omega-6 fatty acids found in these foods may support heart and brain health and help manage inflammation.

 When planning daily meals and snacks, aim for balanced variety and consider portion sizes to ensure the nutritional needs are met without overeating.